-30. Fair value of financial instruments (cont'd)
+29. Fair value of financial instruments (cont'd)

-Financial instrument Method Government of Jamaica US\$ Global bonds and other corporate bonds.
+Financial instrument Method

+Government of Jamaica US\$ Global bonds Prices of bonds at reporting date as quoted by and other corporate bonds.
 Prices of bonds at reporting date as quoted by broker/dealer, where available.

+broker/dealer, where available.

+Assumed to approximate their carrying values, due to their relative short-term nature (in some due to their relative short-term nature (in some instance due on demand), or bears market rates of interest applicable to similar investments.

-Cash and cash equivalents, resale agreements, insurance and other receivables, insurance and other payables, reinsurance assets and insurance contract provisions.
-Assumed to approximate their carrying values, due to their short-term nature.
-Quoted equities Bid prices published by the Jamaica Stock Exchange.
+Cash and cash equivalents, securities purchased under resale agreements, insurance and other receivables, insurance and other payables, reinsurance assets and insurance contract provisions.

+Quoted equities

+Bid prices published by the Jamaica Stock Exchange.

 Mutual funds Prices from fund managers